pallebone/PersonalBlockListsPAllebone/README.md

 This setup allows normal internal DNS while also providing pihole blocking and in addition the firewall DNS is filtered for malware by cloudflare.

 A firewall rule only allows DNS ports 53, and 853 from 2 machines - the Pihole and itself on the LAN interface.
+You may also wish to block/redirect 5353.

 More to follow....